Last updated: September 6th, 2023

 We investigated using GPU-Z and found that the GPU core temperature was hitting 77c in the replay!
 This would put the VRAM temperature very much in the 100c realm, possibly higher.
 The card wasn’t short on power, it was thermal throttling.
-I’ve seen 3080s begin to throttle at GPU temps of 66c – so 77c is going to drastically reduce the life of that GPU.
+I’ve seen the 3080s begin to throttle at GPU temps of 66c – so 77c will drastically reduce that GPU’s life.
 Sorry, Geoff!

 Therein lies the problem.
 If you’ve got an NVIDIA 30 series GPU for sim racing, you’ve probably got enough power unless you’re running a really out-there setup.

 But even then, check this video from Will Ford: